Azure/azure-powershell/src/DedicatedHsm/docs/Get-AzDedicatedHsm.md

 hsm-7t2xaf Succeeded          SafeNet Luna Network HSM A790 eastus
 ```

-This command get a Dedicated HSM by name.
+This command gets a Dedicated HSM by name.

 ### Example 4: Get a Dedicated HSM by object
 ```powershell